 Reusable filters often cost more upfront, which makes some homeowners hesitant.
 But over time, they usually pay for themselves.
 A reusable air filter for furnace:

-- Can be cleaned monthly
+- Can be cleaned regularly instead of replaced

 - Last years instead of months